gsbdarc/rcpedia/docs/blog/posts/wordEmbeddings.md

 - User preference modeling

 ## Implementation Tips
-- Consider using pre-trained embeddings like Word2Vec, GloVe, or BERT
+- Consider using pre-trained embedding models like Word2Vec, GloVe, or BERT.
-- Evaluate the appropriate embedding dimensionality based on your vocabulary size and the task at hand
+- Evaluate the appropriate embedding dimensionality based on your vocabulary size and the task at hand.
-- Consider fine-tuning pre-trained models to better suit your specific task
+- Consider fine-tuning pre-trained models to better suit your specific task.